ghga-de/milestones-docs/49-jackal/technical_specification.md

 ### IV.
 Transpile schemapack-based models to a spreadsheet representation
 - To be implemented in the ghga-metadata-transpiler
-- Configuration might need to be adapted
+- Might need to adapt configuration in Excel
+- let transpiler accept datapack

 ## Human Resource/Time Estimation: